GRZ4NA/CommandBot/README.md

 ## System messages

 System messages can be composed and sent automatically when a certain action happens.
-All message types are available **[here]()**.
-Their configuration is stored in _[Bot.prototype.messages.system](https://grz4na.github.io/CommandBot/classes/Bot.html#messages)_ property.
+All message types are available **[here](https://grz4na.github.io/CommandBot/classes/SystemMessageManager.html#ERROR)**.
+Their configuration is stored in _[Bot.prototype.messages](https://grz4na.github.io/CommandBot/classes/Bot.html#messages)_ property.
 Each of these messages can be customized with _[SystemMessageAppearance](https://github.com/GRZ4NA/CommandBot/issues/interfaces/SystemMessageAppearance.html)_ objects.
 There is also a global _[deleteTimeout](https://grz4na.github.io/CommandBot/classes/SystemMessageManager.html#deleteTimeout)_ property so messages can automatically be deleted after a given time.

 ## Help message

-Its configuration is stored in _[Bot.prototype.messages.help](https://grz4na.github.io/CommandBot/classes/Bot.html#messages)_ property and can be customized with _[HelpMessageParams](https://grz4na.github.io/CommandBot/interfaces/HelpMessageParams.html)_ object.
+To configure it use the _[help](https://grz4na.github.io/CommandBot/interfaces/InitOptions.html#help)_ property in the bot's constructor and pass there a _[HelpMessageParams](https://grz4na.github.io/CommandBot/interfaces/HelpMessageParams.html)_ object.

 > **WARNING!** You can't customize these messages after starting the bot.
 Changing these properties while the bot is running will have no effect.